CoolProp/CoolProp/Web/develop/backends.rst

 AbstractState
 -------------
 The :cpapi:`AbstractState` defines an interface between CoolProp and the rest of the world.
-The public methods like :cpapi:`rhomolar<CoolProp::AbstractState::rhomolar>` are meant to be called by other code, while the protected functions like :cpapi:`AbstractState::calc_rhomolar()` are meant to be implemented by the other backends.
+The public methods like :cpapi:`rhomolar<CoolProp::AbstractState::rhomolar>` are meant to be called by other code, while the protected functions like :cpapi:`AbstractState::calc_cpmass(void)` are meant to be implemented by the other backends.

 Derived Backends
 ----------------